orchest/orchest/orchest/orchest-api/README.md

     * Idea: Let `Pipeline` class function as a Mixin to `PipelineRunnerDocker(Pipeline)` class that implements the `async def run():` instead of having it in the `Pipeline` class itself.
         Similarly for the `PipelineStep`.
-- [ ] Running a pipeline is a Task.
+- [X] Running a pipeline is a Task.
 Thus we need some way to let the front-end know about completion of the pipeline and step (flask socketio?).
 Otherwise we could maybe write to the Celery broker?
     Some compute back-end?
+- [ ] Possibly use flask-socketio for websockets to push the front-end about the status of pipeline steps during runs.
 - [X] Tests that check whether the pipeline execution order is correct.
 - [ ] Write more tests since the pipeline execution order really is at the core of our product.
 - [ ] Choosing the right broker for Celery